-A computer is a device whose function, purpose, and behavior is prescribed, controlled, and changed via a set of stored instructions.
+A computer is a device whose function, purpose, and behavior is prescribed, controlled, or changed via a set of stored instructions.
 A computer can also be described as a general-purpose machine.
-One minute a computer may execute instructions making it function as a word processor or page-layout machine, and the next minute it may function as a digital canvas for an artist.
+One minute a computer may execute instructions making it function as a word processor or page-layout machine.
+The next minute it might be functioning as a digital canvas for an artist.
 Again, this functionality is implemented as a series of instructions.
-Indeed, in each case the only difference between the computer functioning as a word processor and the same computer functioning as a digital canvas is in the set of instructions the computer executes.
-This is what makes a computer a truly remarkable device - it's a changeable machine.
+Indeed, in each case the only difference between the computer functioning as a word processor and the same computer functioning as a digital canvas is in the set of instructions the computer is executing.
+This is what makes a computer a truly amazing device - it is a changeable machine.